-When we make plans to go on a vacation, we always tend to gravitate towards the more fun and exciting activities that we never get to do.
+When we make plans to go on a holiday, we always tend to gravitate towards the more fun and exciting activities that we never get to do.
 But when you rely on a wheelchair, your options become a lot more limited.

 City skylines are magnificent, but nothing will ever beat the beauty that nature has to offer.
 The next stop on your Melbourne itinerary is the Twelve Apostles.
 Located a few hours from the city, the drive is well worth the view of the Twelve Apostles.

-What’s great about the destination is that all the roads towards the viewing deck are paved, so you’ll have no trouble getting your wheelchair through the deck.
+What’s great about the destination is that all the roads towards the viewing deck are paved.
+So, you’ll have no trouble getting your wheelchair through the deck.
 And if you’re travelling in a group, there are group tours specifically for disabled tourists, so you won’t have to worry.

 Hot Air Balloon Ride Over Melbourne

-When you’re bound the ground, hot air ballooning seems like the last thing you will be allowed to do.
+When you’re bound to the ground, hot air ballooning seems like the last thing you will be allowed to do.
 But in Melbourne, you can get a ride a hot air balloon ride over the city, even if you’re in a wheelchair.
 The baskets have a particular door that will allow you to quickly wheel onto the basket, and the harness keeps your chair in place as you go drifting above Melbourne.

 Werribee Open Range Zoo